benelan/ess-requests/README.md

 ## Developer Notes

+Since I used Next, the client routes are taken care of in the `/pages` directory, and the api routes are in `/pages/api`.
+The React components are in the `/components` directory, and there are a few modules with exported functions in `/utils`.
+The CSVs are saved to `/data`.
+If there is no CSV it will create one.
+Otherwise, if the headers match, it will append the new request information to the existing CSV.
+For more specific information check out `/docs/index.html`.

+### Production Deployment

 The production server hosts this application on the `requests` sub directory.
 In order to deploy to that server you will need to change the `assetPrefix` and `basePath` settings in `next.config.js` to `'/requests/'`.
-I am also not including the prod server certs in this repo so you will need to generate those as well (ask your GL).
-Make sure to switch the certs used in `server.js` before deploying.
+I am also not including the prod server certs in this repo so you will need to generate those as well.
+Make sure to switch the certs used in `server.js` before deploying. **Do not use the included unsigned certs for anything other than local development.**

 ### Tooling